Saturday 23rd of January

 16.30: On the top of the mountain we said goodbye at the sun that was lost in the clouds and gave us a panoramic view of the sunset .
 After Arsos village on our left something rose up to surprise us, a full moon!
 We were looking amazed of this wonder heading back home full of love, of miracles and nature’s stories.
 Personally I was feeling full!
 Full of life, of joy, of excitement.

-Nature has always been my bestfriend in romance.
+Nature has always been my best friend in romance.
 Nature taught me how to find love by watching the moon and listening to the sea.
 Nature taught me to see kindness in all creatures.
 Nature taught me to appreciate beauty by looking at the green forest or the endless rivers.
 Nature taught me how to feel alive every day by waking up and walking outside.
-Nature taught me how to feel loved by God (whoever that is for all of you) and that love I find it each day in the sun’s kisses.
+Nature taught me how to feel loved by God (whoever that is for all of you) and that love could be easily found on a daily basis through the sun’s kisses.

 Nature knows that life needs adventure and adventure needs life so please ask yourself when you wake up in the morning ‘What is today’s adventure?‘ Even if the answer is ‘walking outside’, be rest assured nature will take care of your soul.